Skip to content

 About our capital market expectations

-Our CMEs are designed to provide annualized return expectations over a longer-term horizon, typically viewed as 10 years.
-Specifically, we calculate geometric mean return expectations over a 10-year period, which both fully captures the average length of a US business cycle and aligns with the strategic planning horizon of many institutional investors.1
+Our capital market expectations are designed to provide annualized return expectations over a longer-term horizon, typically viewed as 10 years.
+Specifically, we calculate geometric-mean return expectations over a 10-year period, a method which both fully captures the average length of a US business cycle and aligns with the strategic planning horizon of many institutional investors.1

-Download the complete report and dataset to get additional insights like the long-term themes behind our asset class assumptions, portfolio construction perspectives, and the CMEs in different currency denominations.
+Download the complete report to get additional insights like the long-term themes behind our asset class assumptions, portfolio construction perspectives, and the CMEs in different currency denominations.

 About Franklin Templeton Investment Solutions